-As the UK economic recovery appears to have taken hold in 2015 & 2016, as well as the problem of overtrading and running out of cash, owner manager are looking at their exit options.
+As well as the problem of over trading and running out of cash, owner manager are looking at their exit options.
+So I get asked very often ‘ how do I sell my business in the next 6 months?’.
 The vast majority of owner managers have never exited a business before, and many generalist business brokers exploit this with promises of high multiples or valuations and many potential interested parties.

-I also wrote an article earlier this year stating why now is a great time to sell your business, read this now
+I also wrote an article earlier this year answering the question on why now is a great time to sell most businesses, read this now

 Also, they will also face being an employee with a boss rather than an owner manager themselves.
 This means that for many exit strategies, management succession is the top of the priority list, i.e. you must invest early in a strong management team.
 This is no bad thing, because having strong management will drive growth, and maybe even make them possible buyers as well.